haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 -   DIV, DIVU

 - See https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf pg 104 (pg 116 in pdf view)  for ISA

-## AR STAGE (Allocate/Rename)

-- rd will first update the FRAT
-- false dependencies between renamed instructions heading to RS will be corrected
-- false dependencies due to retiring instructions updating the RAT after read from renaming will also be corrected
-- instruction will be assigned to an open Reservation Station Entry

 ## RS (Reservation Station) STAGE
 - Centralized Reservation Station to reduce stalls